rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 }
 ```

-The contents of the output from the script above is a list of all the file names (objects) affected by Azure modifications, per DB.
+The contents of the output from the script above is a list of all the file names (objects) affected by Azure modifications, per each DB.
 The file names conform to SSMS object scripting format: *owner.object.type.sql*, one file per object.

 ![sample diff output](sample-diff-output.png)

 ## Step 2: *identifying recent changes in PROD*

-In this step, we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting all objects from production DBs.
+In this step, we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting and committing all objects from production DBs into Git repos.
 The comparison is done by an [open source CLI tool(AZPM)](https://github.com/rimutaka/onprem2az-elastic-query) we had to build for this project.

 This PowerShell script relies on the output from *Step 1* and should also be run from the solution root.

 **Required input vars**:
 * `$diffDBs` - an array with DB names, e.g. `$diffDBs = @("central", "helpdesk", "reporting")`
 * `$diffFolderName` - relative path to the output folder, e.g. `$diffFolderName = "staging-diff"`
-* `$azpm` - location of [AZ migration CLI tool](https://github.com/rimutaka/onprem2az-elastic-query), e.g. `$azpm = "C:\Temp\AzurePoolCrossDbGenerator.exe"`
+* `$azpm` - location of [Azure migration CLI tool](https://github.com/rimutaka/onprem2az-elastic-query), e.g. `$azpm = "C:\Temp\AzurePoolCrossDbGenerator.exe"`
 * `$modelCustomerDB` - name of the `model` customer DB.
 It is required only if you are processing customer DBs from a single `model`.

 **Output**: new Git repo branches with unstaged files